 In most oil companies worldwide the petroleum engineering team consists of a geologist, a reservoir engineer, a petro-physicist, a drilling engineer and a production engineer.
-With this Masters qualification you'll be qualified to apply for positions in all of these fields.
-Each member of this team will be concentrating on their own aspect of the larger task in hand, which is to maximise cost-effective production from the field.
+With this Master’s qualification you'll be qualified to apply for positions in all of these fields.
+Each member of the teaching team will be concentrating on their own aspect of the larger task in hand, which is to maximise cost-effective production from the field.

 As a graduate of the MSc in Petroleum Engineering your profile will match the needs in different areas of oil and gas production, and reservoir engineering in large companies, which offer attractive graduate programmes, and in medium and small operating and consulting companies.

 Our vocational approach will make you an attractive prospect to employers – you’ll understand the theory, but also be able to apply your learning and skills to the workplace with confidence.

 We are University of the Year for Graduate Employment for the second year in a row - The Times and Sunday Times Good University Guide 2018, 2019.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes:

 - An online board where you can see a wide range of placements: part-time, full-time or voluntary.
 You can also drop in to see our Job Shop advisers, who are always available to help you take the next step in your search.

 - Our Careers Gym offering group workshops on CVs, interview techniques and finding work experience, as well as regular presentations from employers across a range of sectors.